NANKIN The inner border of flatware decoration. The narrow border sometimes added below a wider border.

-OCCUD Potteries dialect word.
+OCCUD Dialect.
+Sometimes occerd.
 Awkward.
 "Ays an occud sod, ay is."
 May downright crossomical!

 ODD CUPS Earthenware, once fired, so the clay was dipped in glaze without going through the biscuit stage.
 (Transactions of B Ceram Soc.
 Vol 75 Page 36 1976).

 ODD MAN Occupation.
 Ovens Dept. More than a labourer.
 May set his mind to virtually anything.
 But he worked particularly in the ovens department.
 One of his jobs could have been daubing clay on the clammins of a bottle oven.